blade-ui-kit/docs/introduction.md

 All of Blade UI Kit's components were designed with this in mind, letting you worry less about implementation details and allowing you to focus on what truly matters: *building your app*... all while providing a great developer experience.

-To give you a more proper demonstration of the library, we've built [an example Laravel project](https://github.com/blade-ui-kit/blade-ui-kit-example) that makes use of some of the components from Blade UI Kit.
+To give you a more proper demonstration of the library, we've built [a demo Laravel project](https://github.com/blade-ui-kit/demo) that makes use of some of the components from Blade UI Kit.

 ## Composition